babasaraki/iandow.github.io/_posts/2016-10-06-Kafka-3node-Azure-Deploy.md

 tags: [azure, kafka, cluster]
 ---

+In an earlier post I described how to setup a single node Kafka cluster in Azure so that you can quickly familiarize yourself with basic Kafka operations.
+However, most real world Kafka applications will run on more than one node to take advantage of Kafka's replication features for fault tolerance.
+So here I'm going to provide a script you can use to deploy a multi-node Kafka cluster in Azure.

-The following script will deploy a 3 node Kafka cluster in Azure:
+The following script will deploy a 3 node Kafka cluster in Azure.

 {% highlight bash linenos %}